 Remember to keep the person awake if they wake up, and seek medical attention as soon as possible.

 In addition to CPR, emergency medical services may administer drugs to treat the underlying cause and provide ventilation or intubation if oxygen isn't entering the body properly.
-These medical treatments are essential for addressing a dangerous cardiac arrest heart rhythm.
+These medical treatments are essential for addressing a dangerous irregular heart rhythm called ventricular fibrillation.